Focal Point - 2015/06

 Lou Goldberg (Jackson, Tennessee) built this 80.5-inch wingspan Zero from World Models.

-The Zero uses an O.S.
-1.60FX nitro engine and a Hitec Eclipse transmitter with Futaba 2.4 GHz plug in module.
-The model also has a Dymond FASST after-market receiver, Robart retracts, and a Graupner propeller.
+The Zero is powered by an O.S.
+1.60FX nitro engine and uses a Hitec Eclipse transmitter with a Futaba 2.4 GHz plug-in module.
+The radio system includes a Dymond FASST aftermarket receiver.
+Other equipment includes Robart retracts and a Graupner propeller.

-Richard Foot built the Zero, but never flew it.
-Lou, a full-scale pilot and lifetime modeler, bought the model and finished all the electronics and engine along with three pounds of lead to balance the model.
+Richard Foot originally built the Zero but never flew it.
+Lou, a full-scale pilot and lifetime modeler, bought the model, finished the electronics and engine installation, and added 3 pounds of lead to properly balance the airplane.

 Contender .60